madelinegarrett/Lab-10-StatsSloths/README.md

 ## Individual Sections
 ### Kevin's Section:
 * Feature Question: Does adding a link that describes what is being asked or answered affect score?
+* Why: Whenever I am looking for answers online, the first answer I see does not always make sense to me so I find it helpful when another explanation or link is provided.
+This makes me want to know if this is true for all people.

 ```{r}
 questions <- (read_csv("Questions_trunc.csv")) %>%